tb-dhk/matrix-vault/vault/development/dev diaries/misc/matrix.md

 hide: false
 description: my first dev diary
 ---
-hi! this is my first actual post on **matrix**, my new digital garden. this is a project that i spent a few days on. here are some questions i figured would be helpful.
+hi! this is my first actual post on **matrix**, my new digital garden. this is a project that i spent a few days on. here are some hopefully helpful answers to some questions i think most people would ask.
 # what is **matrix** and why did you make it?
 **matrix** is a digital garden, a place where i can put my ideas and possibly expand on them.